 “I can hear in the album how Shorty B, Pee-Wee, Ant Banks and myself were just about to learn how to work together.
 We hadn’t perfected it on that album, but we still pulled it off, it still sold well.
-I still listen back to it, I hear it, I get it, but it’s not that it wasn’t as clean as the next few albums…but you can listen to the music with Banks, Shorty B, Pee-Wee and just the process that we used to do to make beats and songs, and that was just a flawless crew we had.” — Too Short as told to DubCNN
+I still listen back to it, I hear it, I get it, but it’s not that it wasn’t as clean as the next few albums…but you can listen to the music with Banks, Shorty B, Pee-Wee and just the process that we used to do to make beats and songs, and that was just a flawless crew we had.” — Too Short

-Coming off of the Dangerous Crew’s appearance on the Menace II Society soundtrack, Too Short released his eighth album on December 14, 1993 entitled Get In Where You Fit In.
-This album became one of the best rap/hip-hop albums of the 90’s, and considered by most to be a classic.
-The Dangerous Crew teamed up with Short to produce the album, and the legendary team made the “Oakland Funk” styles a bonafide sound.
-Songs like “Money In The Ghetto”, “I’m A Player”, “Oakland Style” and “Way Too Real” focus mainly on live instrumentation resulting in a sound that is clear and original, while being backed up by a supporting, unsung cast of characters including Spice 1, Goldy, Father Dom, Rappin’ Ron, Ant Diddly Dog, FM Blue and others.
-The distinctive styles the rappers when paired with the style-defining beats combine to make Get In Where You Fit In not only Too Short’s best album, but also the epitome of the Northern California rap sound during this era.
+Coming off of the Dangerous Crew‘s appearance on the Menace II Society soundtrack, Too Short released his 8th album on December 14, 1993 entitled Get In Where You Fit In.
+This album became one of the best rap/hip-hop albums of the 90’s, and is considered by most to be a classic.
+The Dangerous Crew teamed up with Short to produce the album, and the legendary team made the “Oakland Funk” style a bona-fide sound.
+Songs like “Money In The Ghetto”, “I’m A Player”, “Oakland Style”, and “Way Too Real” focus mainly on live instrumentation resulting in a sound that is clear and original, while being backed up by a supporting, unsung cast of characters including Spice 1, Goldy, Father Dom, Rappin’ Ron, Ant Diddly Dog, FM Blue and others.
+The distinctive styles the rappers when paired with the style-defining beats combine to make Get In Where You Fit In not only Too Short’s best album, but the epitome of the Northern California rap sound during this era.

 Although the Dangerous Crew had disbanded by 1996, many members went on to have successful solo careers.
 Rappin’ Ron died in a car accident in 1996.
-Too Short continues to release music, Ant Banks has gone on to produce gold and platinum albums for many successful artists such as E-40, Snoop Dogg, Ice Cube and with Too Short as of 2006, while also producing two incredibly dope T.W.D.Y. albums (Derty Werk and Lead the Way).
-Shorty B has produced on many gold and platinum albums by artists such as 2Pac, TLC, Brandy, T.I. and others.
+Too Short continues to release music, Ant Banks has gone on to produce Gold and Platinum albums for many successful artists such as E-40, Snoop Dogg, Ice Cube and with Too Short as of 2006, while also producing two incredibly dope T.W.D.Y. albums (Derty Werk and Lead the Way).
+Shorty B has produced on many Gold and Platinum albums by artists such as 2Pac, TLC, Brandy, T.I. and others.